 While the exact origin of the term wulong or “oolong” is near impossible to identify, there are one or two theories.
 First, is the “Tribute Tea” theory.
 This claim that the word came directly from Dragon-Phoenix Tea Cake tribute tea.
 The term oolong tea replaced the old term when loose tea gained in popularity.
 Since it was dark, long, and curly, it was called Black Dragon tea.

 Second is the “Wuyi” theory, which states that the creation of oolong tea is in the Wuyi Mountains.
 This belief is supported by evidence of poetry written throughout the Qing Dynasty.

 Free Sample Offer

 If you buy this tea from another vendor, we invite you to try a free sample.
-Simply email a receipt showing an earlier purchase of the "traditional ti kuan yin" tea to firstname.lastname@example.org and we'll gladly mail you a free sample of this tea to compare.
+Simply email a receipt showing an earlier purchase of the "traditional ti kuan yin" tea to email@example.com and we'll mail you a free sample of this tea to compare.
 We're convinced that you'll be impressed with its quality and value.

 How long have you been growing tea and what got your started?